 Andersen Boutique HotelAddress: Helgolandsgade 12, Vesterbro

-The Andersen is one of the most stylish hotels in Copenhagen and it’s conveniently located near the Copenhagen Christmas market.
-After a few minutes of walking you can be at the market and many of Copenhagen’s main sights.
-Both the main market and the Tivoli Gardens Christmas markets are around 400 metres or a 5-minute walk.
+The Andersen is one of the most stylish hotels in Copenhagen and it’s conveniently located near the markets.
+After a few minutes of walking you can be at many of Copenhagen’s main sights.
+Both the main market and the Tivoli Gardens are around 400 metres or a 5-minute walk.
 There are also many great museums, palaces, restaurants and cafes nearby including those in the famous Meatpacking District.

 This hotel is highly-rated and highly recommended and one of the best places to stay in Copenhagen.
 The Andersen provides stylish rooms with decor by award-winning company Designers Guild.
 Each room has soundproofed windows, a shower and Molton Brown toiletries.
 Relax in the lobby and enjoy complimentary Nespresso coffee or organic tea from Emeyu.
 The hotel has sustainability certification by FEE’s Green Key.